-Originally published in AmSAT News, Summer 2003
+Earlier versions published in AmSAT News, Summer, 2003

 In recent writing on voluntary self-regulation and unity in the Alexander profession, much of the discussion about what constitutes adequate teaching and teacher training seems to be missing a key factor that Alexander and most of the teachers he trained considered an integral part of both activities.
 I'm referring to the distinction traditionally made between the expressions "manner of use" and "conditions of use."

 Complete Alexander teaching and teacher training attempts to deal with both manner and conditions of use—perhaps emphasizing one more than the other at times, but never one to the exclusion of the other, since they are so interdependent.
-For instance, skilled traditional "chair work" (like "application work") seems to focus mainly on pupils' manner of use, but their conditions can also be greatly influenced if the chair work is prolonged for more than a few moments.
+For instance, skilled traditional "chair work" (as with "application work") seems to focus mainly on pupils' manner of use, but their conditions can also be greatly influenced if the chair work is prolonged for more than a few moments.
 Likewise, traditional "table work" seems to focus on improving pupils' conditions, but their manner of use can be significantly addressed then too if their attention to inhibiting and directing is sufficiently engaged—for instance, with regard to speaking and listening during conversation, reciting a poem or text, singing, etc.

 Alexander himself, as with other terms he used, seems to be in the process of clarifying the meanings of these two expressions over the course of his writings.
-For example, he appears to employ the terms "use" and "conditions of use" almost interchangeably in the following segment from Chapter I of The Use of the Self (1985 Gollancz edition, p.
+For example, he appears to employ the terms "use" and "conditions of use" almost interchangeably in the following segment from Chapter I of The Use of the Self published in 1932 (1985 Gollancz edition, p.
 39):